beautiful handcrafted

 Placing an Order

-I am happy to take your order by phone or via email.
+I am happy to take your order by phone, via email or in person at my studio.
 Ordering an heirloom piece from the web portfolio is a simple as selecting the piece by name, the wood type and any options that may be available with the piece.
 Because I specialize in custom design it is always best to talk directly with me so I can answer questions about your particular needs.
 I want to make sure you get the individual service you desire.The turn around time for an order averages from 6-8 weeks, but varies depending on backlog.
+Delivery dates are secured by placing a deposit.
 Please ask when you place the order.
+As a custom I provide periodic progress EMAILs and Photos during the construction phase of your order.

 Custom Work